bsodmike/extensible-encrypter-rs/README.md

 ## Upcoming

-- [ ] Store bytes directly, between encoding/decoding
-- [ ] Encode to base64 instead of hex, as the latter wastes 2-bytes for every byte.
 - [ ] Add other hashing algorithms
 - [ ] Add other ciphers
 - [ ] Add examples

+Tips:
+- [ ] Use base64 encoding for transporting data, less wastage compared to hex.

 ## Getting Started